Zoro-chi/RPSLS/README.md

 - Expected value = 0

 Both players get 0 expected payoff when playing optimally, which is the definition of Nash equilibrium in a zero sum game.

-This is the same as regular Rock Paper Scissors (1/3 each move) but extended to 5 moves.